rbigg/publications/Home.md

 # Publications by RJ Bigg
 ## Books

-_Cambridge and the Monetary Theory of Production_, Palgrave Macmillan 1990
+_Cambridge and the Monetary Theory of Production_, Palgrave Macmillan 1990.

 ## Chapters

-"Bonamy Price (1807-1888)" _The Palgrave Companion to Oxford Economics_ Ed Robert A Cord, Palgrave Macmillan (forthcoming)
+"Bonamy Price (1807-1888)" _The Palgrave Companion to Oxford Economics_ Ed Robert A Cord, Palgrave Macmillan 2021.

 ## Articles